Cooloola

 The most striking finding from the data: BR Motorsport posted the fastest single lap in the entire field at 42.815s — 0.005s quicker than even the race-winning Force Phantom (42.820s).
 Yet the team finished 5th, 10 laps behind the leader.

 This is not a car speed problem.
-The gap to the podium is entirely explainable by three incidents: the mandatory drive-through penalty, the spin and engine restart (costing ~84 seconds), and Fernando's warm-up window taking until mid-race rather than early stints.
-Fix those three things, and BR Motorsport is on the podium.
+The gap to the podium is largely explainable by two key incidents: the spin and engine restart (costing ~84 seconds), and Fernando's warm-up window taking until mid-race rather than early stints.
+Fix those two things, and BR Motorsport is on the podium.

 Thiago and Fernando shared 466 laps across 10 stints.
 The two-driver pace gap is structural and quantified — but Fernando's trajectory across the race tells a positive story.